amgorithm/Project-3/README.md

 1. In the client folder run `npm install` and then `npm start`
 2. In the server folder run `npm install` and then `npm start`

+You will need to create a .env file using the environment variables outlined in the .env template.

 ## Planning

 Following several conversations, we agreed to build a blogging-based website split into four broad sections; homepage, detail page, create and edit page, and profile page.
 We each then chose which section(s) to build and used Excalidraw to sketch our plans.